AlexanderFengler/addmtoolbox/temp/tutorial_intro/tutorial_intro.md

   - no need for separate fixation model for model fits

-**Implemented** in addmtoolbox. *Note*, that you will still need a fixation model when simulating a fake data set, once you have the optimal parameter!
+**Implemented** in addmtoolbox. *Note*, that you will still need a fixation model when simulating a fake data set, once you have the optimal parameters!

 addmtoolbox: functions
 ========================================================